Company Logo - Home Link

 It will be necessary to download either app onto your smartphone in order to use these rideshare options.

-This section lists the two places you can easily find transportation discounts.
+This section lists the two places you can easily find transportation deals.

 Before you choose a transfer service, you may want to check sites like Groupon and Living Social to see if they are currently offering any deals on airport transfers from O’Hare to downtown Chicago.

-Both of these discount sites frequently offer airport transfers, and they also provide additional coupon codes (typically an additional 10% - 20% off) you can use to save even more money.
+Both of these sites frequently offer low cost airport transfers, and they also provide additional promotions (typically an extra 10% - 20% off) you can use to save even more money.

-Make sure to check both the top and bottom of the page for banners that may include coupons you can use to increase the amount of your discount!
+Make sure to check both the top and bottom of the page for banners that may include additional savings opportunities!

 Tourist Passes